rabid-inventor/board-a-week/README.md

 Week 2: TINYMCU

-A Breakout for the Atmel/Microchip AtTiny 4/5/9/10 also suitabe for Microchip PIC10F320/322 REV1 Design Complete 17/07/18
+A Breakout for the Atmel/Microchip AtTiny 4/5/9/10 also suitabe for Microchip PIC10F320/322 REV1 Design Complete 24/07/18

-Week 3: INTOKICAD
+Week 3: INTOKICAD / RABIDCHARLIE

 First design using KiCAD Wish me luck.
+This week I ending up with two designs IntoKiCAD is unfinished it was my first steps in using KiCAD.
+RabidCHARLE is a complete board ready to produce, containing 12 Charlieplexed LEDs.
+RabidCHARLIE REV1 Design Complete 31/07/18

+Week 4: BUBBLE WATCH

+In Progress!!!

 License / Warranty